core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

 # Overview

-The "ietf-constrained-yang-library" module provides information about the YANG library used by a server.
-This module is defined using YANG version 1, but it supports the description of YANG modules written in any revision of YANG.
+The "ietf-constrained-yang-library" module provides information about the YANG library used by a given server.
+This module is defined using YANG version 1 as defined by {{RFC7950}}, but it supports the description of YANG modules written in any revision of YANG.

 ## Tree diagram